Work accident lawyers we work with

 - Inadequate maintenance of machinery, or using machinery for any other purpose other than its design.

-- Also, inadequate training regarding the risks associated with their work and how to manage these.
+- Also, incorrect or inadequate training regarding the risks associated with their work and how to manage these.

 - Insufficient training on how to use tools and machinery correctly.